 That all sounds easy, but there are a few gotchas along the way.
-Here are some notes I made during the process that you might find useful:
+Here are some notes I made during the process that you might find helpful:

-Grab the source — This is an easy step, however it takes a long time.
-For me it took over 24 hours.
-Such a large download only happens once, further syncing with the main source tree will be incremental.
+Grab the source — This is an easy step, but it can take a long time, as in hours.
+Such a large download only happens once; further syncing with the main source tree will be incremental.
 To speed up the download, use the -c (current branch) flag and the -jthreadcount flag like this:

-Once you have a successful build and you have flashed it onto your device using “fastboot flashall -w” then reboot your device.
-What you will see is a vanilla version of AOSP.
-There are no Google services, no Play Store and only a few core apps.
+Once you have successfully flashed it onto your device using “fastboot flashall -w,” you will see a vanilla version of AOSP.
+There are no Google services, no Play Store, and only a few core apps.
 This is the bare bones of Android.

 Now that you have Android up and running, you can start to customize it and make your own specialist ROM.
 This is actually where things get hard.
-You are about to tinker with a guts of the Android operating system and the problem is that Android is huge.
-My working directory is like 120+GB of data.
-That is the source code, the graphics, the compiled binaries, the tools, everything.
+You are about to tinker with the guts of the Android operating system, and the problem is that Android is huge.
+My working directory is 350+GB of data, including the source code, the graphics, the compiled binaries, and the tools.
 That is a lot of stuff.

 So, start simple.
-Here are two simple customizations that will get you going, start on the path to being an Android firmware hacker!
+Here are two simple customizations that will get you going and start you on the path to being an Android firmware hacker.

 Customize the messaging app

 A relatively easy customization is to change one of the pre-built apps.
-If you were to develop a full alternative Android distribution then modifying or replacing some of the core apps would be a given.
-In this case we are just going to tweak it, however the principles remain the same for more complex changes and revisions.
+If you were to develop a full alternative Android distribution, modifying or replacing some of the core apps would be a given.
+In this case, we will just tweak it, but the principles remain the same for more complex changes and revisions.

-The core apps are found in the directory ./packages/apps/ and we are interested in the Messaging app in ./packages/apps/Messaging/.
-Drill down through src/com/android/messaging/ and edit BugleApplication.java.
-You can edit it with your favorite GUI editor or if you want to stay on the command line then use vi or nano.
+The core apps are found in the directory ./packages/apps/, and we are interested in the Messaging app in ./packages/apps/Messaging/.
+Drill down through res/values/ and edit strings.xml.
+You can edit it with your favorite GUI editor or if you want to stay on the command line, then use vi or nano.

-Save the file and start another build using the make command.
+Save the file and start another build using the m command.
 Once the build has finished, flash it onto your device and reboot.
-Start the Messaging app and look for the “Welcome!” toast.
-Obviously this is a simple modification, however the potential is there to modify any of the default apps, in whatever way you please.
+Start the Messaging app and look for the new text.
+Obviously, this is a simple modification, but the potential is there to modify any of the default apps in whatever way you please.

-Save the file and then rebuild and re-flash the firmware on your device.
-Once you reboot go to Settings->About Phone and scroll to the bottom:
+Save the file, rebuild and re-flash the firmware on your device.
+Once you reboot, go to Settings->About Phone and scroll to the bottom:

-The two modifications I have made are very basic and there is loads more that could be done including pre-installing other apps, adding ringtones & wallpapers, and tweaking the kernel.
-However I hope this has given you a taste of what is possible or at least given you an idea about how to build AOSP and tinker with the innards of Android!
+The two modifications I have made are very basic, and many more things could be done, including pre-installing other apps, adding ringtones and wallpapers, and tweaking the kernel.
+However, I hope this has given you a taste of what is possible or at least give you an idea about how to build a custom AOSP ROM and tinker with the innards of Android.